rubuus/RealTimeBattle/README.md

 ### 1. Client Boot

-- 게임 실행 시 공통 Singleton 객체 초기화
+- Initialize common Singleton objects when the game starts
-- 설정 로드 후 Login Scene으로 전환
+- Load configuration and move to the Login Scene
-- API / Audio / Scene / UserData 관리 객체 준비
+- Prepare management objects for API / Audio / Scene / UserData

 ### 2. Login Scene

-- 로그인 및 회원 가입 가능
+- Login and registration available
-- 로그인 성공 시, JWT Token을 발행 및 Lobby Scene 이동
+- After successful login, a JWT Token is issued and the Lobby Scene is entered

 ### 3. Lobby Scene

-- Record, Notice, Setting, User 등 다양한 Panel로 UI 구성
+- UI composed of various panels such as Record, Notice, Setting, and User
-- Socket Server 접속 시도
+- Attempt connection to the Socket Server
-- JWT Token 검증 후 게임 서버 세션 생성
+- After JWT Token verification, a game server session is created

 ### 4. Matching Scene

-- User / Enemy 데이터 로드 및 화면 업데이트
+- Load User / Enemy data and update the screen
-- Socket Server 매칭 완료 신호 대기
+- Wait for the matching completion signal from the Socket Server
-- 매칭 완료 시 Battle Scene 진입
+- Enter the Battle Scene when matching is completed

 ### 5. Battle Scene

-- Side 값 기준으로 스폰 위치 설정 후, Player 객체 생성
+- Spawn positions are set based on the Side value, and Player objects are created
-- Socket Server 패킷 기준으로 게임 상태 동기화
+- Game state is synchronized based on packets from the Socket Server
-- 결과 패킷 수신 시 Result Scene 이동
+- Move to the Result Scene when the result packet is received

 ### 6. Result Scene

-- 로컬에서 게임 결과 즉시 반영
+- Game results are immediately reflected locally
-- 이후 Socket Server에서는 Room Close 비동기 처리
+- Afterwards, the Socket Server processes Room Close asynchronously
-- Socket Server에서 API Server로 전적 기록 Request
+- The Socket Server sends a battle record request to the API Server

 ## Notes

-- Unity Client는 내부 변수 네이밍을 camelCase로 통일했습니다.
+- The Unity Client uses camelCase for internal variable naming
-- C# API Server 및 Socket Server는 .NET 컨벤션을 따릅니다.
+- The C# API Server and Socket Server follow .NET conventions
-- C++ IOCP Server는 C++ 서버 코드 관례에 맞춰 작성되었습니다.
+- The C++ IOCP Server follows common C++ server coding practices